 glxgears is a small and simple MESA OpenGL demonstration program that comes with GNU/Linux distributions.
 It's technically a part of mesa-demos but it ships with the glx-utils package and is thus installed as a default (unlike other mesa-demo programs like glxheads, shape, offset, etc).

-It's not a benchmark
+Glxgears is not a benchmark

 A lot of pages on the Internet refer to glxgears as a benchmarking tool.
 It's not.
 It's just a very simple OpenGL demo.
+It was written as a OpenGL demonstration program - you can look at its source code and learn how to write a simple program using OpenGL.
+It was not written to be used as a benchmarking tool.

 glxgears can be run in